ay-lab/ChIPLine/README.md

 downloaded from UCSC repository.
 Executables corresponding to the linux system, for example, is provided in this link: http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/

-6) deepTools (we have used version 2.0) https://deeptools.readthedocs.io/en/develop/
+6) deepTools (we have used version 3.5.1; requires Python 3.7.12) https://deeptools.readthedocs.io/en/develop/

-7) MACS2 (we have used version 2.1.1) https://github.com/taoliu/MACS
+7) MACS2 (we have used version 2.2.9.1; requires Python 3.7.12) https://github.com/taoliu/MACS

 8) HOMER (we recommend using the latest version) http://homer.ucsd.edu/homer/